Waxhoya/rctid/README.md

 <li>The new User button allows the user to restart the voter-app while reseting the user data.
 This data is not removed but available in the Marketing Interface.</li>

+#### Animations and transitions

+The product pictures chage opacity on :hover
+Buttons change opacity on :hover

 #### Marketing interface

 The Marketing button will display an overall voter-app stats.